jhgaylor/pathfinders-character-tool/readme.md

 - [x] TF managed ssh key pairs in core
 - [ ] TF a hosted database service (rds psql? nosql?)
 - [ ] Use a CDN to deploy the web app
+- [ ] Get a grasp on tar output folders and get to `/opt/pct-ui/static`

 **Coding**

 - [ ] Add ecmascript 2016